 Not only is South Africa family-friendly, but there’s only a two-hour time difference for those of us in Europe, the Western Cape is a malaria-free zone, and they also drive on the left-hand side of the road.

-When we first started planning our South Africa with Kids Two-Week Itinerary we knew it was impossible to fit everything in, after all, South Africa is a huge country.
+When we first started planning our 2 Week South Africa Itinerary we knew it was impossible to fit everything in, after all, South Africa is a huge country.
 So we decided we would fly into Cape Town and drive the Garden Route – but even then it was hard narrowing down where to stay and if we would drive all the way along the route to Port Elizabeth.

 Because we didn’t want to spend hours and hours in the car, we chose destinations whereby we only had to travel around an hour or so to reach attractions and kept our schedule flexible.
 However, there is one big chunk that was unavoidable, but the epic scenery and great farm shops/cafes along the way meant a six-hour drive wasn’t at all unpleasant, even with a baby…